ghankerson/origins-conscioussness/intro.md

 human aspect is rediscovered and begins to come alive, new insights, new possibilities of life add themselves to the narrowly personalistic and rigid personality of the sick-souled modern man."

+The development of consciouness from the unconscious in myth is the focus of the first half of the book while the second half focuses on the internalization of these myths into the individual psyche.

 ## Podcast conclusion I am passionate about learning about this fascinating
 intersection of myth and psychology and I hope you will join me on this journey.